aejgardner/lockdown-olympics/README.md

 All fields required.
 Standard competitors response returned (for the competitor just updated).

+## Installation

 This API was created using Laravel.
+Follow these steps to install the project:
+- Clone the repo and cd into the folder created
+- vendor/bin/homestead make
+- cp .env.example .env
+- Change db name and password in .env
+- vagrant up
+- vagrant ssh
+- cd code
+- art key:generate
+- art migrate